streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 This method can often be used to locate relevant code.

+### Other people

+The issue proposing a quest may also contain hint which quests are similar.
+If you are unsure what would be a good base - you can ask in issue discussion to confirm what you found or ask for help in finding a good base for a given issue.

 ## Pull Requests

 One of the better ways to get around a codebase that is new to you is to look at recent accepted proposals to change the code (pull requests).